borgbackup/borg/docs/faq.rst

 Borg assumes they are different files.
 This is true even if you backup these files with relative pathnames - borg uses full pathnames in files cache regardless.

+It is possible for some filesystems, such as ``mergerfs`` or network filesystems, to return inconsistent inode numbers across runs, causing borg to consider them changed.
+A workaround is to set the option ``--files-cache=ctime,size`` to exclude the inode number comparison from the files cache check so that files with different inode numbers won't be treated as modified.

 Is there a way to limit bandwidth with Borg?
 --------------------------------------------